|Lake Michigan States Section Links:|

 to improve knowledge and skills in the fields of air and waste

-- Eligibility: Individuals must be full or part-time graduate
+Individuals must be full or part-time graduate students pursuing a

-students pursuing a course of study and research at the start of the
+course of study and research at the start of the academic year leading

-academic year leading to careers in environment related studies and be
+to careers in environment related studies at an institution of higher

-- Application: Application materials are submitted to area colleges each
+Application materials are submitted to colleges and universities within

-February and applications must be postmarked by April 30 each year.
+applications must be postmarked by April 30 each year.
+Only complete

-Only complete application packets postmarked on or before the April 30
+application packets postmarked on or before the April 30 deadline,

-deadline, including all of the sections described below, will be
+including all of the sections described below, will be considered.

 or department chair - form available here.